 Can my child return to school after receiving dental sedation?

-It depends on the services they received and the type of sedation that was used.
+It depends on the services they received and the sedation options that were used.
 If your child regularly experiences dental anxiety and just needs nitrous oxide to feel calm and relaxed during dental cleanings, they should be fine to return to school afterward.
 If they undergo an advanced treatment like a dental extraction, they should go straight home regardless of the sedation that is used.
 Oral conscious sedation and IV sedation can take a few hours to wear off, so patients should not plan on returning to school if these sedation options are used.

-Does dental sedation have side effects?
+Does sedation dentistry for kids have side effects?

 Nitrous oxide is known for being able to wear off quickly, but nausea and headaches can be side effects.
 We recommend having your child eat a light meal or snack before their visit to avoid this.
 Dry mouth, nausea, dizziness, and headaches are common side effects of using oral conscious sedation and IV sedation, although most patients experience very few or no side effects at all.
 You never know the exact reaction a child will have, so we advise parents to let their child rest and take it easy for the rest of the day whenever possible.